Back to blog

 Summary

 In 2025, TypeScript is the standard for large projects, but JavaScript still works great for small applications.
-Choice depends on:
+The choice depends on:

 • Project size